codebasebo/2024-12-guild-audit-test/Test-1/README.md

 ## Note:
 - DO NOT COPY AND PASTE AN EXISTING PROTOCOL OR YOU WILL BE DISQUALIFIED.
-- Write quality tests that you think covers every edge cases.
+- Write quality unit tests that you think covers every edge case.